mpv-player/mpv/README.md

 - Libav also works, but some features will not work.
 (See section below.)

 Most of the above libraries are available in suitable versions on normal Linux distributions.
-However FFmpeg is an exception (distro versions may be too old to work at all or work well).
+However, FFmpeg is an exception (distro versions may be too old to work well or at all).
 For that reason you may want to use the separately available build wrapper ([mpv-build][mpv-build]) that first compiles FFmpeg libraries and libass, and then compiles the player statically linked against those.